selimslab/selimslab.github.io/HOME/_tech/books.md

 ## Software business

+Zero to One: Notes on Startups, or How to Build the Future

+The Hard Things About Hard Things

+Shape Up: Stop Running in Circles and Ship Work that Matters

 The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you

-Shape Up: Stop Running in Circles and Ship Work that Matters

-Zero to One: Notes on Startups, or How to Build the Future

 ## Engineering Discipline